-Rewards, Awards, and Relief Money: When a whistleblowing directly results in the recovery of or increase in revenue such as penalty surcharges for the central or local governments, the ACRC provides the whistleblower with a reward of up to KRW 3 billion (up to KRW 2 billion for public interest violation).
-The reporter whose whistle blowing does not result in the recovery of or increase in revenue but serves the public interest, will be awarded up to KRW 200 million through the Commission's review.
+Rewards, Awards, and Relief Money: When a whistleblowing directly results in the recovery of or increase in revenue such as penalty surcharges for the central or local governments, the ACRC provides the whistleblower with a reward of up to KRW 3 billion.
+The reporter, whose whistleblowing does not result in the recovery of or increase in revenue but serves the public interest, will be awarded up to KRW 200 million through the Commission's review.
 Also, when the public interest violation whistleblowing causes damages or expenses related to medical treatment, residential relocation, litigation, wage loss or other reasons, the ACRC provides relief funds.